larryhastings/appeal/README.md

 app.main()
 ```

-and now the opargs to `--id` will all be converted using int.
+and now the opargs to `--pattern` will all be converted using int.

 You can even specify multiple types as arguments to the
 parameterized version of `accumulator`, separated by commas.